 The suits are designed to have a long, stable shelf-life, according to the Coeio website.
 However, if a customer believes that the suit was not stored properly, they can send it back to the company to refresh the bio mix.

-At the time of burial, the deceased person's body is dressed in the suit and it should be buried within 24 hours to help ensure the mushrooms germinate correctly.
+At the time of burial, the deceased person is dressed in the suit and it should be buried within 24 hours to help ensure the mushrooms germinate correctly.

 Regulations for how deep the body must be buried vary.
 However, the company advises that the suit should be buried at a depth of 4 ft; this is a typical burial depth in green cemeteries.